zdravkov/kendo-docs/api/wrappers/jsp/grid/columnmenu.md

 ### sortable `boolean`

 If set to true the column menu would allow the user to sort the grid by the column field.
-By default the column menu allows the user to sort if grid sorting is enabled.
+By default the column menu allows the user to sort if sorting is enabled via the sortable option.

 #### Example
     <kendo:grid-columnMenu sortable="sortable">